 Our current \$200.0 million unsecured revolving credit agreement expires in May 2017.
 The available line of credit on the agreement is reduced by any letters of credit issued under the agreement.
-As of September 30, 2013, there were no borrowings under the agreement; however, there were letters of credit outstanding under the agreement totaling \$23.5 million, which reduced the available line of credit to \$176.5 million at that date.
+As of September 30, 2014, there were no borrowings under the agreement; however, there were letters of credit outstanding under the agreement totaling \$8.1 million, which reduced the available line of credit to \$191.9 million at that date.

-We also have a secured letter of credit facility agreement with a bank that expires in March 2014.
-As of September 30, 2013, there were letters of credit outstanding under this agreement of \$54.4 million.
-In support of this facility, we placed \$68.9 million of our cash on deposit in the U.K. as collateral in a restricted account with the bank providing the facility.
+We also have a secured letter of credit facility agreement with a bank that has no expiration date and is cancellable by us at any time upon the completion of certain conditions to the satisfaction of the bank.
+As of September 30, 2014, there were letters of credit outstanding under this agreement of \$61.6 million.
+In support of this facility, we placed \$69.1 million of our cash on deposit in the U.K. as collateral in a restricted account with the bank providing the facility.
 We are required to leave the cash in the restricted account so long as the bank continues to maintain associated letters of credit under the facility.
 The maximum amount of letters of credit currently allowed by the facility is \$62.6 million, and any increase above this amount would require bank approval and additional restricted funds to be placed on deposit.
 We may choose at any time to terminate the facility and move the associated letters of credit to another credit facility.
-Letters of credit outstanding under this facility do not reduce the available line of credit available under the revolving credit agreement described above.
+Letters of credit outstanding under the facility do not reduce the available line of credit available under the revolving credit agreement described above.

-On March 12, 2013, we entered into a note purchase and private shelf agreement, pursuant to which we agreed to issue and sell \$100.0 million in aggregate principal amount of senior unsecured notes, bearing interest at a rate of 3.35%.
+On March 12, 2013, we entered into a note purchase and private shelf agreement pursuant to which we issued \$100.0 million in aggregate principal amount of senior unsecured notes, bearing interest at a rate of 3.35%.
 Principal payments are due from 2021 through 2025.
-Notes with an aggregate principal amount of \$50.0 million were issued on March 12, 2013 and the remaining aggregate principal amount of \$50.0 million were issued on April 23, 2013.
-In addition, pursuant to the agreement, we may from time to time issue and sell, and the purchasers may in their sole discretion purchase, within the next three years, additional senior notes in aggregate principal amount of up to \$25.0 million that will have terms, including interest rate, as we and the purchasers may agree upon at the time of issuance.
+In addition, pursuant to the agreement, through March 2016 we may from time to time issue and sell, and the purchasers may in their sole discretion purchase additional senior notes in aggregate principal amount of up to \$25.0 million that will have terms, including interest rate, as we and the purchasers may agree upon at the time of issuance.
 The terms of the notes payable include provisions that require and/or limit, among other financial ratios and measurements, the permitted levels of debt, coverage of cash interest expense, and under certain circumstances, payments of dividends or other distributions to shareholders.
-As of September 30, 2013 this agreement does not restrict such distributions to shareholders.
+As of September 30, 2014 this agreement does not restrict such distributions to shareholders.